• Home

 A clear approach to medication is vital if you want to stay healthy.
 If you, or a member of your party, falls ill you must be able to find the right medication quickly and without stress.
 Here are a few tips to manage your medication when traveling:

 • When Flying: keep any medication in your carry-on (provided it will clear security checks).
-You should also keep all medication in their original, labeled containers to ensure they aren’t confiscated.
+You should also keep all medications in their original, labeled containers to ensure they aren’t confiscated.

 • Store Correctly: some medications will be damaged if they are exposed to the sun or are overheated.
 Do not keep medication in glove boxes, and find out if your medication is “photosensitive” before you travel.